 The 2009 sHRA Report (RT-MME-104641) concluded that with respect to acid deposition, the dry deposition acid deposition as a percentage of the critical load for Coedydd Nedd a Mellte SAC was 0.12%.
-As with the discussion associated with the nitrogen deposition in Section 7.4.4.1, it should be noted that this related to a modelled location in the centre of this large SAC, rather than the worst-case scenario that the current model is based on.
+As with the discussion associated with the nitrogen deposition in Section 7.4.4.1, it should be noted that this related to a modelled location in the centre of this large SAC, rather than the worst-case scenario that the current model data in Table 7.9 is based on.

 The Environmental Statement Addendum (Savills, 2017) presented acid deposition data for Coedydd Nedd a Mellte SAC from a central grid reference (291900, 209300, c.3km north-west of the Enviroparks scheme).
 This modelled data shows that the process contribution as a percentage of the critical load was 0.53% in isolation, and 0.59% when considered in-combination with other projects.
-It is therefore evident that the worst-case scenario for acid deposition presented in Tables 7.7 and 7.8 would not be experienced across the whole of this large SAC as the deposition would drop well below 1% within the central section of the site.
-Given the relatively low exceedances above the 1% threshold critical load for acid deposition presented in Tables 7.8 to 7.10, both with the Enviroparks scheme in isolation and in combination with other projects, further consideration will need to be given to the potential effects of the scheme on the integrity of the habitats within the whole SAC.
+It is therefore evident that the worst-case scenario for acid deposition presented in Table 7.9 would not be experienced across the whole of this large SAC as the deposition would drop well below 1% within the central section of the site.
+However, based on the data presented in Table 7.12 showing the data when applying the additional technology now proposed, the 1% screening criteria, whether applied to the scheme alone or in-combination, would not be exceeded, and as such effects from the proposed development would be considered insignificant.
+Given the relatively low exceedances above the 1% threshold critical load for acid deposition presented in Tables 7.8 to 7.10, both with the Enviroparks scheme in isolation and in-combination with other projects, further consideration will need to be given to the potential effects of the scheme on the integrity of the habitats within the whole SAC.